SPARC-FAIR-Codeathon/2025-team-A/README.md

 ### SYNAPSE Integration
 ![SYNAPSE](src/assets/gif/synapse.gif)
-We also developed SYNAPSE to generate synthetic EEG data, currently it's being hosted on another platform but in the future we're expecting it to be integrated to spARCHIVE
+We also developed SYNAPSE to generate synthetic EEG data, currently it's being hosted on another platform but in the future we're expecting it to be integrated to spARCHIVE.
+More info about SYNAPSE and the models that we developed can be checked from the branch `VAE-signal-generator` and `proto/signal-gen-api`

 ## Getting Started